shared live+work spaces

 My balance is in credit, can I make a withdrawal?

-Yes, but excluding any pending charges and the share capital, and only directly to a bank account.
-Dividends are taxable income, and must therefore be declared with your appropriate tax authorities.
-(Taxation is your own personal matter.)
+Yes, but excluding any pending charges, and only directly to a bank account.
+For investor shareholders, dividends are taxable income, and must therefore be declared with your appropriate tax authorities.

-My balance is in arrears, can I make a payment in person?
+My balance is in arrears, how can I make a payment?

 What happens to accounts in arrears?